oconnor0/BeaconRoad/CoreRules.md

 An Inspector presents a case file of evidence to a magistrate, to begin prosecution of your crew.
 They send a detail to arrest you (a gang at least equal in **scale** to your wanted level).
 Pay them off with coin equal to your wanted level +3, hand someone over for arrest (this clears your heat), or try to evade capture.

 A truncheon bangs on the shutters of the window.
 "Alright then!
 Come on out and let's go quietly now!"
 It sounds like the bald Sergeant.
 When you peek out, you see a detail of about twenty constables, all geared up for a fight.
-The Sergeant mumbles under his breath, so only you inside can hear: “Or perhaps I have the wrong address?”
+The Sergeant mumbles under his breath, so only you inside can hear: "Or perhaps I have the wrong address?"
 He clears his throat and waits for some coin to appear.

 ### Cooperation